bitcap-co/bitcap-ipr/CONFIGURATION.md

    - "Copy Selected Elements" : Once triggered, all selected elements in the table will be copied to the clipboard (seperated by comma).
    - "Export" : Once triggered, the current data in the table will be exported to a .CSV file located in system's documents path.

+#### "Settings" Menu
+Application settings:
+   - "Settings..." : When triggered, updates the current view to the configuration view.

-### Application Settings
+### Application Settings ("Settings" Menu)
 In the menubar, go to Settings -> "Settings..." to change the current view to the configuration view.
+> [!NOTE]
+> On MacOS, go to "Preferences..."
+(Command + ,)

-Here is where you can change General, API, and log settings in their respective tabs.
+Here is where you can change general, API, and log settings in their respective tabs.
    #### "General" tab
    - System Tray:
       - "Enable System Tray" : When checked, the system tray icon is created.
 From the icon, you can show/hide the main window, start/stop listening and quit the application.
 If the main window is hidden, you will get information messages and confirmations as system notifications.
       - "On Window Close" : When "Enable System Tray" is checked, you can change the window close behavior ("X" button clicked) to "Close" (default) or "Minimize to tray" to minimize the application to the system tray.
+   - Listener Configuration:
+      - "Antminer" : When checked, enable listening for Antminers.
+Checked by default.
+      - "Whatminer" : When checked, enable listening for Whatsminers.
+Checked by default.
+      - "IceRiver" : When checked, enable listening for IceRivers.
+Checked by default.
    #### "API" tab
    - Bitmain/Antminer:
      - "Set Login Password" : Set alternative login password for Antminers.
 If blank, "root" is used for default authentication.